Henya Pekelman: Biography

-Pekelman was born in Mărculești in Bessarabia Governorate, Russian Empire (in present-day Moldova), to a religious Jewish family of merchants that gave great importance to education and diligence.
-After finishing her primary education, she joined the effort of providing for the family.
+Pekelman was born in Mărculești in Bessarabia Governorate, Russian Empire (in present-day Moldova), to a religious Jewish family of merchants that placed great emphasis on education and diligence.
+After completing her primary education, she joined the effort of providing for the family.
 In 1922, after her father's death, she immigrated to Mandatory Palestine with her mother.

 In Palestine, Pekelman worked in various manual labor jobs, including concrete casting and flooring.
-It was Ada Maimon, ten years Pekelman's senior, from the same hometown, who helped her upon arrival and advised her to learn flooring.
+It was Ada Maimon, a fellow Mărculești native ten years her senior, who took her under her wing and suggested that she take on flooring as a profession.

-In 1925, the rape that she suffered resulted in the birth of her first daughter, Tikva, who died after about one month as a result of poisoning.
+In 1925, Pekelman was raped by Yeruham Mirkin, her acquaintance and neighbor.
+According to her autobiography, Mirkin blamed Pekelman for speaking ill of him to his boss.
+The rape resulted in the birth of her first daughter, Tikva, who died one month later, allegedly from poisoning.

-In 1927 she got married, and a year later gave birth to her second daughter, Tzipora.
+Pekelman married Moshe Ba'al Taxa in 1927 and gave to her second daughter, Tzipora, the following year.

-In 1935 she self-published her autobiography, The Life of a Woman Laborer in The Homeland, in which she described her childhood, adolescence and first three years in Mandatory Palestine, including the rape affair.
+In 1935 she self-published her autobiography, The Life of a Woman Laborer in The Homeland, in which she described her childhood, adolescence, and first three years in Mandatory Palestine.
 At the top of her book she wrote:

-On January 19, 1940, Pekelman threw herself to her death from the third floor balcony of the Esther Cinema on Dizengoff Square.
+On January 19, 1940, Pekelman threw herself to her death from the third-floor balcony of the Esther Cinema on Dizengoff Square.
 The press of the time quoted her financial and family situation as the reason for the suicide.